-In February 2009, a new bluetongue restricted zone was proposed to allow vaccination in the absence of circulating BTV virus, with conditions for movement in and out of this zone.
-Substantial amendments were also made to regulations at this time for BTV surveillance and monitoring (Regulation EC 1108/2008 amending EC 1266/2007) and increased EU funding for BTV vaccination in 2009 was made available.
+In February 2009, a new 'lower risk' bluetongue restricted zone was proposed to allow vaccination in the absence of circulating BTV virus, with conditions for movement in and out of this zone.
+This proposal was adopted in August 2009 (Regulation EC 789/2009 amending EC 1266/2007).
+Substantial amendments were also made to regulations for BTV surveillance and monitoring (Regulation EC 1108/2008 amending EC 1266/2007) and increased EU funding for BTV vaccination was made available.
+In 2008 and 2009 EU funding to Member States' BT eradication and monitoring programmes amounted to Euros 150 and 160 million.
+This decreased to Euros 66 million in 2010 and 16 million for 2011, as the number of BTV outbreaks declined (European Commission 2010).